Image Generative Semantic Communication with Multi-Modal Similarity Estimation for Resource-Limited Networks: Introduction

-To select an appropriate image using the proposed method, the quality of the generated images must be assessed based on the semantic similarity between the original and generated images on the receiver.
+To select an appropriate image as an output in the proposed method, the quality of the generated images must be assessed based on the semantic similarity between the original and generated images on the receiver.
 Although some metrics assess the image quality by comparing two images~\cite{bib:lpips}, the proposed method cannot compare the original and generated images directly because the receiver does not possess the original image.
 Therefore, the quality of the generated images must be assessed based only on the received semantic features of the original image.
-To address this issue, this study investigates various metrics to evaluate the semantic similarity between the original and generated images, with a particular focus on multi-modal semantic information.
-This study proposes two scoring procedures for evaluating the similarity between semantic features, such as descriptive and segment information, of the original and generated images.
+To address this issue, this study proposes two scoring procedures for evaluating the similarity between semantic features, such as descriptive and segment information, of the original and generated images.
 Additionally, this study also proposes a background recoloring method for enhancing the contours of objects in images to improve image generation.